-The level of a flood event is shown on the left column, followed by the Mitchell River gauge heights The level of a flood event is shown on the left column, Tonowed by the Mitchen River gauge heights.
+The level of a flood event is shown on the left column, followed by the Mitchell River gauge heights.

-Flood Height (metres) Event Glenaladale Bairnsdale Impact/level MINOR 3.0 5.6 Picnic Point farmlands inundated up to 1.5 metres in depths.
+Flood Height (metres) t column, followed by the whicheli River gauge heights.
+Event Glenaladale Bairnsdale Impact/level MINOR 3.0 5.6 Picnic Point farmlands inundated up to 1.5 metres in depths.
 Clifton Creek banks are overtopped between Gippsland Grammar, Howitt Avenue Bridge and 1 km southeast of the Bullumwaal Road Reserve (football oval) - properties along Howitt Avenue backing onto Clifton Creek may start to see flooding of low-lying backyards.
 Bullumwaal Road will be closed between Bairnsdale and the bridge to Wy Yung.
-6.5 In addition to Minor impacts: Eurther inundation at Picnic Point with road closures likely at 4.5 Further inundation at Picnic Point with road closures likely at Cole Road, Yeates Street and Bredt Street.
-MODERATE Wy Yung access will be limited by Lind Bridge closure due to flood depths up to 1.5 m covering large portions Bullumwaal Road and Pound Swamp Hill Road southwest of the bridge.
+MODERATE 4.5 6.5 In addition to Minor impacts: Further inundation at Picnic Point with road closures likely at Cole Road, Yeates Street and Bredt Street.
+Wy Yung access will be limited by Lind Bridge closure due to flood depths up to 1.5 m covering large portions Bullumwaal Road and Pound Swamp Hill Road southwest of the bridge.
 Several reserves are inundated on the floodplain by one to two metres in depths including at Bullumwaal Road, Mitchell Port Road, Mitchell River Walking Track (Bairnsdale side) and Howitt Park.
 Ponding will be occurring at Davidson Oval (Skate Park) at Bairnsdale.
 Properties backing onto the Mitchell River on Robb St at East Bairnsdale may experience flooding of their backyards.
 Some back flooding from Jones Bay may occur into the backyards of properties along Crooke St, East Bairnsdale.
-In addition to Moderate impacts: Road closures likely at Cole Road.
-Yeates Street and Bredt 5.5 6.8 Street and Picnic Point Riverside Caravan Park at Bairnsdale 40% submerged by 0.2 to 0.5 metres.
-MAJOR The foot-bridge at Howitt Park is submerged Lower Meeleed St and Devraeville Dead is invedeted by 0.5 to Lower Macleod St and Paynesville Road is inundated by 0.5 to 1.5 metres at Bairnsdale.
+MAJOR 5.5 6.8 In addition to Moderate impacts: Road closures likely at Cole Road, Yeates Street and Bredt Street and Picnic Point Riverside Caravan Park at Bairnsdale 40% submerged by 0.2 to 0.5 metres.
+The foot-bridge at Howitt Park is submerged Lower Macleod St and Paynesville Road is inundated by 0.5 to 1.5 metres at Bairnsdale.
 Businesses in this area are highly likely to be impacted above floor level.
 Macleod Court is inundated by 0.5 to 0.9 metres - with properties along this court likely to be impacted above floor level and into adjacent backyards.